 If, for your break-activity, answer to all the three questions is yes, then it’s fine for your study-break.
 Some of the activities that fit the bill are:

-Do quick stretching, push ups, or stair-climbing.
+1. Do quick stretching, push ups, or stair-climbing.
 It’ll shrug off lethargy and make you alert, which will make your study session more effective.
-You may want to try out few activities like these:

 The list is only illustrative, and you can get creative here as long as you broadly follow the three conditions.